 The existence of a common dominating measure is an option to be considered, that is, $\mu(t) = p_t \cdot \mu$.
 Assume moreover $p(t) > 0$ $\mu$-almost surely.
 In such a case,

-This basic scheme has several variations in the various instances of statistical affine spaces.
-A few schemes of examples, non further developed in this chapter, are listed below.
-However, we will focus on the cases described in the following sections.
+The basic scheme above has various qualifications in statistical application.
+A few examples, not further developed in this chapter, are listed below.
+The cases of interest are in the following sections.

 \begin{example}[$\probabilities$ on a measurable space with the total variation norm] Let the base manifold be $\M = \smeasures_1$ and let the fibers be $B_\mu = \smeasures_0$ for all $\mu \in \probabilities$.
 In this case, the affine structure is simply the affine structure of the affine space $\smeasures_1$.
 Recall that $\smeasures$ is a Banach space for the total variation norm.
 This space has even more structure.
-It is a \emph{Dedekind complete Banach lattice} for the total variation norm.\footnote{See \cite[Ch.~8--9]{aliprantis|border:2006}.} That is, any bounded above set (respectively, below) in the natural order of signed measures has an upper (respectively, a lower) limit.
+It is a \emph{Dedekind complete Banach lattice} for the total variation norm; See \cite[Ch.~8--9]{aliprantis|border:2006}.
+Any bounded above set (respectively, below) in the natural order of signed measures has an upper (respectively, a lower) limit.
 In particular, $\mu \vee \nu$ and $\mu \wedge \nu$ exist, and open intervals are an open set.
 We define a displacement by $\displacement(\nu,\mu) = \mu - \nu$, that is, $s_\nu \colon \mathcal P \ni \mu \mapsto \mu-\nu \in M_0$.
-For each $\nu$ the mapping $\mu \mapsto \vectorat \nu \mu$ is clearly 1-to-1 and the image is the set of all $\xi \in \smeasures_0$.
+For each $\nu$ the mapping $\mu \mapsto \vectorat \nu \mu$ is 1-to-1 and the image is the set of all $\xi \in \smeasures_0$.
 The dual space is the space of bounded measurable functions with the topology of bounded convergence.
-This space supports many special structures, particularly the geometry of scores and an embedded Riemannian geometry.\footnote{This construction was done in detail in the monograph \cite{ay|jost|le|schwachhofer:2017igbook}.} \end{example}
+This space supports many special structures, particularly the geometry of scores and an embedded Riemannian geometry.
+This construction has been detailed in the monograph \cite{ay|jost|le|schwachhofer:2017}. \end{example}